wynnfarm/landscaper/README.md

    # List available AI personas
    python mcp_cli.py persona list

+   # Test the material calculator
+   python test_calculator.py
    ```

 6. **Access the application**
    - Open your mobile browser and navigate to `http://localhost:5000`
    - Or use your computer's browser and resize to mobile view
    - Try the AI chat at `http://localhost:5000/chat`
+   - Use the material calculator at `http://localhost:5000/calculator`

 ## Mobile Features